Madison Brengle: 2019–2020: US Open third round, first WTA 125 title

+2021: Second WTA 125 title

-Brengle started her season at the Yarra Valley Classic.
-She lost in the first round to Anastasija Sevastova.
-At the Australian Open, she was defeated in the second round by 22nd seed, world No. 24, compatriot, and eventual finalist, Jennifer Brady.
+Brengle started her season at the Yarra Valley Classic where she lost in the first round to Anastasija Sevastova.
+At the Australian Open, she was defeated in the second round by eventual finalist Jennifer Brady.

 After the Australian Open, Brengle competed at the Phillip Island Trophy.
-She was eliminated in the second round by second seed and world No. 8, Bianca Andreescu.
-Getting past qualifying at the Adelaide International, she lost in the first round to fifth seed, world No. 18, and eventual champion, Iga Świątek.
+She was eliminated in the second round by world No. 8, Bianca Andreescu.
+Getting past qualifying at the Adelaide International, she lost in the first round to eventual champion, Iga Świątek.

+She won her second WTA 125 title at the Midland Tennis Classic, defeating Robin Anderson in the final.

 2022: Two WTA 1000 third rounds, back to top 50

-Brengle started the 2022 season at the Melbourne Summer Set 1.
-She lost in the second round to third seed and eventual finalist, Veronika Kudermetova.
-At the Adelaide International 2, she reached the quarterfinals where she retired against compatriot, Alison Riske, due to a calf injury.
-At the Australian Open, she won her first-round match when her opponent, Dayana Yastremska, retired hurt.
-She was defeated in the second round by 13th seed, world No. 14, two-time champion, and former world No. 1, Naomi Osaka.
+Brengle started the 2022 season at the Melbourne Summer Set 1 in which she lost in the second round to eventual finalist, Veronika Kudermetova.
+At the Adelaide International 2, she reached the quarterfinals where she retired against Alison Riske due to a calf injury.
+At the Australian Open, she won her first-round match when her opponent Dayana Yastremska retired.
+She was defeated in the second round by Naomi Osaka.

-In February, Brengle competed at the Dubai Championships.
-She lost in the final round of qualifying to Dayana Yastremska.
-At the Qatar Total Open in Doha, she reached the third round where she was defeated by fifth seed, world No. 9, two-time finalist, and former world No. 1, Garbiñe Muguruza.
-In March, she played at the Indian Wells Masters.
-She lost in the first round to compatriot, Ann Li, in three sets, despite having two match points in the second set.
-At the Miami Open, she upset 29th seed and world No. 30, Liudmila Samsonova, in the second round in straight sets.
-She was eliminated in the third round by world No. 2 and eventual champion, Iga Świątek.
+In February, Brengle competed at Dubai but lost in the final round of qualifying to Dayana Yastremska.
+At the Qatar Open in Doha, she reached the third round before she was defeated by Garbiñe Muguruza.
+In March, she played at the Indian Wells Open.
+She lost in the first round to Ann Li in three sets despite having two match points in the second set.
+At the Miami Open, she upset world No. 30, Liudmila Samsonova, in the second round in straight sets.
+She was eliminated in the third round by eventual champion Iga Świątek.